Portugal thrashed Luxembourg 9-0 to extend their perfect start to their Euro 2024 Group J qualifying campaign.

-He was moved on from Swansea and joined Chester City on a free in 2006, but stayed there for just one season before moving back to Wales.
+He joined Chester City on a free in 2006, but stayed there for just one season before returning to Swansea.

-Martinez was initially signed as a player-manager but felt that he would do a disservice to his coaching duties by continuing his playing career, and he hung up his boots at the age of 33.
+Martinez was initially re-signed by the Swans as a player-manager but felt that he would do a disservice to his coaching duties by continuing his playing career, and he hung up his boots at the age of 33.

 Martinez has a strong connection to Britain and met his wife Beth while playing in Scotland for Motherwell.
-The couple were married in 2009 in Swansea, towards the end of his time as manager of the city's most prominent football club.
+The couple were married in 2009 in Swansea, towards the end of his time as manager of the Swans.
 The couple have a daughter named Luella.

 Reported net worth

 Martinez did not bag any big-money contracts in his playing days but enjoys a multi-million dollar deal with Belgium, which is set to be extended until after the 2022 World Cup.

 He enjoys a commercial relationship with Swiss watchmakers Hublot and will often display their timepieces during his signature air-punching goal celebration.